Garnier • Pure Clean Smoothing Cream • Styling Products

 Just like the Garnier Pure Clean shampoo, this product is terrible because it leaves a waxy, greasy residue on the hair.
 It's gross.
 It made my hair feel greasy and like a rubbed candle wax through it which is exactly what the Pure Clean shampoo is also like.
 Do not waste your money on this crap.

-Age: 18 & Under Skin: Normal, Fair, Neutral Hair: Blond, Wavy, Medium Eyes: Green
+Age: 18 & Under Skin: Combination, Fair, Warm Hair: Blond, Wavy, Medium Eyes: Green

 I'm currently searching for a replacement for my old favorite suave sleek anti frizz cream, (It was badly reformulated) and the other options I had tried had weighed my hair down and killed my waves making it kinky rather than enhancing them and creating bouncy curls like my old stuff.
 So when I saw zero heaviness on the front of the bottle I thought this was the product for me.
 The zero heaviness thing was complete crap, it's REALLY heavy, greasy and dosn't smell very good.